 Deciding to Attend K-State

-Non-traditional students attend K-State for a variety of reasons; not everyone has a definite career goal.
+Non-traditional students attend K-State for a variety of reasons.
+Not everyone has a definitive career goal.
 Some want to take a course or two; others decide they want a degree.
 If you are unsure about your career direction, consider enrolling as an "open-option student" while you explore your opportunities and think things over.
 You can use four campus services to assist you in identifying academic and career goals: Career and Employment Services, Counseling Services, academic advisors, and the Academic and Career Information Center.

-Your decision about what to study determines the college, (i.e. Human Ecology, Arts and Sciences, etc.) in which you will be enrolled.
+Your decision about what to study determines the college, (i.e. Business, Ecology, etc.) in which you will be enrolled.
 However, being enrolled in a specific college does not limit you to taking only the courses within that college.
-Even if you are unsure of your major field of study, do not let this keep you from beginning your college education.
-Many students enroll before they have made this decision, and many change majors once they have enrolled.
+If you are unsure of your major field of study, do not let this keep you from beginning your college education.
+It is not uncommon for many students to switch majors during their time as a college student.

 Visiting the campus